dbarneche/2014-07-14-Dalhousie/lessons/90-reproducible/knitr.md

 ```

-# Examples from lesson number 2 - Writing functions - presented by Rich FitzJohn
+# Examples from lesson number 2 - Writing functions - presented by Diego

 ## Playing with the basics
 When you write your function, you define it based on *arguments*